 What helps Paula stay calm and alert: Music, walking, tea, reading a good book, cardio salsa, time with friends and loved ones.

 Aviva is no stranger to self-regulation, whether in the classroom or in her everyday life.
-When she’s not moderating Portal Plus, Aviva works as a JK/SK teacher at an inner-city school in Hamilton, helping her students develop self-regulation skills.
+When she’s not moderating the Co-Reg Community, Aviva works as a JK/SK teacher at an inner-city school in Hamilton, helping her students develop self-regulation skills.
 Dr. Shanker’s book, Calm, Alert and Learning has been a source of inspiration for Aviva as a teacher and digital native.

 What helps Aviva stay calm and alert: Regular blogging, slowly sipping her morning coffee, low lighting, a quiet room and reading a good book.